tireddy2/slhdsa-tls1.3/draft-tls-reddy-slhdsa.md

 # Acknowledgments
 {:numbered="false"}

-Thanks to Bas Westerbaan, John Mattsson and Peter Campbell for the discussion and comments.
+Thanks to Bas Westerbaan, John Mattsson, D.J.
+Bernstein, Alicja Kario, and Peter Campbell for the discussion and comments.